 A major application area of unit disk graphs is wireless sensor networks, since it is an accurate model (in an ideal setting) of communicating wireless sensor nodes with identical range \cite{theory,rangebased}.
-In a wireless sensor network, the sensor nodes in a wireless network are deployed on bounded areas \cite{cagiricithesis,pathPlanning}.
+In a wireless sensor network, the sensor nodes are deployed on bounded areas \cite{cagiricithesis,pathPlanning,connectivityWithBackbone}.
 Thus, it becomes more interesting to observe the behavior of the unit disk graph recognition problem when the domain is restricted \cite{udgParameterized,udgIndependentSet,udgConstrained,recognizingDOG}.
-An example to a restricted domain is when the disks are centered between two parallel straight lines \cite{udgConstrained}.
-If the Euclidean distance between these lines is at most $\sqrt{3}/2$, then the recognition problem becomes tractable \cite{udgConstrained,thinStrip}.
-Such a setting can be perceived as a model of wireless sensor nodes that are deployed in a corridor.
-Our motivation is based on this setting.

 We assume that the sensor nodes are deployed onto the corridors in a building, and the floor plans are available.
-We model the corridors on a floor as straight lines, and consider the recognition problem where the unit disks are centered on given straight lines.
-We show that this problem is NP-hard, even when the given straight lines are either vertical or horizontal i.e. any pair of lines are either parallel, or perpendicular with respect to each other.
+We model the corridors on a floor as straight lines, and consider the recognition problem where the unit disks are centered on the given lines.
+We show that this problem is NP-hard, even when the given straight lines are either vertical or horizontal, i.e. any pair of lines is either parallel, or perpendicular to each other.
 In addition, we show that if there are no pairs of perpendicular lines i.e. all lines are parallel to $x$-axis, then the recognition problem is NP-complete.

 Due to space restrictions, the proofs of some statements are omitted, and those statements are marked with (*).